 Working with a professional employer organization (PEO) is like having your own highly qualified HR department dedicated to helping you manage people-related issues so that you can focus on running the business.
-Even many business owners who work with PEOs don't realize the depth of PEO services available.
-These businesses can partner with you to offer much more than just payroll services or recruiting.
+Even many business owners who work with these organizations don't realize the depth of services available.
+PEO service providers can partner with you to offer much more than just payroll services or recruiting.

-With the Bureau of Labor Statistics reporting unemployment at just 3.9 percent in August 2018, businesses across the country are feeling the competition for top employees.
-Sometimes, the most talented or in-demand workers head to larger firms, assuming that these organizations will be able to offer more lucrative employment packages, or simply because they aren't aware of the opportunities available at smaller businesses.
-But some PEO services can provide expert recruiting, tapping into a vast network of job seekers to help source the talented individuals who will be an ideal fit for your business.
+With the Bureau of Labor Statistics reporting unemployment at just 3.9 percent in November 2023, businesses across the country are feeling the competition for top employees.
+Sometimes, the most talented or in-demand workers head to larger employers, assuming these organizations can offer more lucrative employment packages or simply because they are unaware of the opportunities available at smaller businesses.
+However, some PEO services can provide expert recruiting, tapping into a vast network of job seekers to help source talented individuals who will be an ideal fit for your business.

 Likewise, with the talent war raging, business owners must also be aware that the current employees they value could be recruited by competitors or other industries.
-A PEO can create and offer employee perks and benefits packages that meet the needs of your existing employees, helping build loyalty and engagement to avoid turnover.
+A PEO can create and offer employee perks and benefits packages that rival those of larger companies and meet the needs of your existing employees, helping build loyalty and engagement to avoid turnover.

-In a regulatory landscape that changes frequently, a PEO can help you meet your compliance obligations or help you with compliance for employer rules and regulations.
-For instance, PEO professionals are experts at unemployment benefits, payroll taxes, workers' compensation and other regulatory matters, so you don't have to be.
+In a regulatory landscape that changes frequently, a PEO can help you meet your compliance obligations or help you comply with employer rules and regulations.
+For instance, PEO professionals are experts at unemployment benefits, payroll taxes, workers' compensation insurance and claims, and other regulatory matters, so you do not have to be.

-Just as you'd like to know if an employee has untapped skills that could benefit your business, it makes sense to want to get everything you can out of your PEO relationship.
-If you're still looking for the right partner, make sure to be thorough in weighing and forecasting your needs so that you can choose the PEO service provider that will truly give you the time and energy to focus on what matters most to your business.
+If you are looking for a PEO partner, make sure to be thorough in weighing and forecasting your needs so that you can choose the PEO service provider that will truly give you the time and energy to focus on what matters most to your business.